 From their website:

 All of their songs revolve around the concept of “Healthy Music for a Child’s Heart, Body & Mind!”
-Anyone else hear that tune in their head too?
+Does anyone else hear that tune in their head too?

 Down by the Bay